Skip to main content

 Tip

 We recommend that you configure string comparison settings in the initialization section of the main application as demonstrated in the code example below.
-If you need to change these settings while the application is running, refresh all data controllers to apply the changes.
+If you need to change these settings while the application is running, refresh all data controllers to apply your changes.

-Main API Member
+#Main API Member

 The list below outlines key members of the TdxDiacriticStringOptions class.
 These members allow you to change string data comparison behavior in relation to diacritic marks.